rkumar/zfm/README.md

 ###Match from start or anywhere:###

-The default when you type characters is to match from start.
+(INS MODE) The default when you type characters is to match from start.
 If you type "^" anywhere during the command, the match toggles between start and match anywhere in string.
 Once you start remembering file positions, it helps to always keep in the match-from-start position.

 ###Matching dot-files###

-By default this is off.
-You can either go to the setting to change the option or if you type a dot at the beginning of a file name, I switch on GLOB_DOTS.
+You can no longer type a dot for matching files in INS Mode.
+You may either use the TOGGLE KEY (=) to enable hidden files, or use the edit_regex ("/") to add something like ".*" inside a pattern.
+This way the dot remains consisently for popping directories, just as the comma goes to the parent directory.

 ###Sorting and Filtering###